 In Chisolm Trail Nursing and Rehabilitation Center, 11.48% of Patients use Anti-Psychotic Medication

 This tells you the percent of residents given antipsychotic drugs.
 While antipsychotic medications may be vital to many residents, it is important to make sure these drugs are being used only where medically required.
 In limited cases, excessive reliance on these medications may suggest that a nursing home is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of patients who were prescribed antianxiety drugs.
-These drugs are given to residents experiencing depression or anxiety.
+This figure gauges the percent of long-term patients which were prescribed antianxiety medication.
+These drugs are typically prescribed to residents suffering from depression and anxiety.

 Managing Depression Among Residents

 In Chisolm Trail Nursing and Rehabilitation Center, 4.81% of Patients

 This is a measure of the percentage of long-term stay patients who are demonstrating depressive symptoms.
 Many in the industry would argue that this is a measure of resident quality of life.